How to Install Docker on Ubuntu 22.04 or 20.04

 docker build

-The docker build command is used to build a new image from a Dockerfile.
-A Dockerfile is a script that contains instructions for building an image.
+The docker build command builds a new image from a Dockerfile, a script containing instructions for building an image.

 docker build -t myimage:latest .